 The IRB adheres to the Office of Human Research Protections (OHRP) definitions for human subjects research under 45 CFR 46.102.

 The policies of the University with respect to research, development, and related activities involving human subjects are based on the following principles:

 The interpretation and implementation of these policies is the responsibility of the Institutional Review Board under the direction of the Office of the Vice President of Academic Affairs.

 Conducting research with animals?
-Please see the Institutional Animal Care & Use Committee (IACUC) webpage.
+Please visit Institutional Animal Care & Use Committee (IACUC).